-A. The BLM plans to gather up to 1,700 excess wild horses and remove up to 1,600 excess horses from the Chokecherry, Eagle and Mt.
+A. The BLM plans to gather up to 1,131 excess wild horses and remove up to 1,081 excess horses from the Chokecherry, Eagle and Mt.
 Elinor herd management areas (HMAs) that comprise the Eagle Complex.
-The BLM will treat up to 50 mares with the fertility control vaccine GonaCon-Equine and release the mares with an equal number of stud horses.
+The BLM will treat up to 50 mares with the fertility control vaccine GonaCon-Equine and release them back into the Eagle HMA.